Showing posts with label Hotel history. Show all posts

 Nemo Hotel, built in 1921 by New Yorkers Sam Magrid and Joseph and Harry Goodkowsky, was the first Miami Beach hotel to cater to kosher Jewish guests.
 Others, such as the Seabreeze Hotel at Collins and Second, soon followed.
 A law was passed in 1949 by the Florida legislature to end discrimination in real estate and hotels.

-Beaching it on Miami Beach 1922
+Miami Beach 1922

-Florida State Archives/Fishbaugh
+Florida State Archives/

 Years later the Nemo was considered to be an Art Deco gem of a building.
 Ownership of the hotel has changed several times during its history.
 At one time it was owned by the Hotel Astor Corporation headed by Herman Schatzberg (who may have owned part of another hotel in Miami).
 In 1949, the Hotel Astor in Atlantic City (at Pacific and Connecticut avenues) was sold to Schatzberg, then listed as owner of Nemo Hotel in Miami Beach.